Saving water is important in terms of helping the environment, but in comparison it’s gas and electricity where you can save the real money.

 Changing your boiler to a grade A boiler could save you £300 a year.
 Also, take a closer look at the energy consumption of any replacement kitchen appliances you may buy, such as fridges and ovens.
 This could save you lots of money in the long run.

-Whilst you're in the mood, why not found out how to keep your home warm, with our handy tips.
+Whilst you're in the mood, why not find out how to keep your home warm, with our handy tips.

 *Source: Energy bills: Where does my money go? http://www.bbc.co.uk/news/business-24238708 Published 27th March 2014